CHughes13/late-night-cafe/README.md

 ### Bugs Fixed
 - __Collapse Navbar when goes into mobile mode__
-Need to have nav items drop down
+Need to have nav items drop down.

 [Back to top](#)